 Paul (in Col 2:8) warns us against “empty philosophies” that take people captive.
 Case in point, last time, I broached the subject of “structural or systemic sin” that dominates our cultural conversation from News headlines, political commentators, and political activists.
 I asked, as Christians, what are we to make of all of this “social justice” talk?
 Is structural or systemic sin real or Marxist ideology?
 Last time I made the case that sin is structural and systemic.
 However, much of what we hear today about social justice isn’t formed and informed by a biblical notion of justice.
 What we hear today is contrary to Scripture.
 What’s contrary to Scripture?
 Marxist ideology under the rubric of “Critical Race Theory” is contrary to Scripture.
 What is Critical Race Theory (CRT)?
 CRT is a secular metanarrative that seeks to explain all of reality apart from God.
 A metanarrative is a theory that gives a wide-ranging interpretation to events and experiences based on universal truth.
 A metanarrative is a worldview that tells us about human origin, human meaning, human morality, and human destiny.
-In the case of CRT it provides a postmodern metanarrative or worldview that seeks to replace the metanarrative or worldview of Scripture.
+In the case of CRT it provides a postmodern metanarrative or worldview that seeks to replace and displace the metanarrative or worldview of Scripture.

 There are generally five pillars of CRT: oppressive hierarchies, ever-present racism, non-traditional morality, anti-free markets (anti-capitalism), and social revolution.
 The first pillar is oppressive hierarchy.
 A hierarchy is simply a chain of command; there is always someone in authority above us.
 CRT teaches the higher you go in the chain of command the more oppressive ascending authority becomes.
 The necessary implication is that all authority is evil and oppressive.
 In short, the first pillar is the CRT’s doctrine of authority.
 The second pillar is ever present (i.e., ubiquitous) racism.
 Racism is the original sin of CRT; racism is the worst of all oppressive hierarchies; racism is both universal and systemic.
 The “White (male)” systems are inherently oppressive of minorities of all kinds.
 In short, the second pillar is CRT’s doctrine of man.
 The third pillar is non-traditional family.
 CRT believes that the nuclear family is a threat to society.
 If you go to the organization Black Lives Matters’ website (not the slogan; we all agree that all lives of black people matter.), they unambiguously state that the nuclear family must be dismantled, that heterosexuality is oppressive.
 CRT teaches that “heteronormativity” (that is heterosexuality is the normal and normative mode of sexuality) is an expression of oppressive hierarchy in the family.
 This is why CRT pushes for the disintegration of the nuclear family.
 In short, the third pillar is CRT’s doctrine of morality.
 The fourth pillar is anti-free markets.
 CRT teaches that the free-market is one of the most heinous forms of oppression.
 Pitting the “haves” and the “have- nots” is a classical Marxist way to express “oppression.”
 In short, the fourth pillar is CRT’s doctrine of economics.
 The fifth pillar is social revolution.
 Social revolution is the method by which one dismantles authority, racism, the family, morality, and free-markets.
 And one of the methods of social revolution is violence.
 CRT justifies violence as an acceptable means for social change.
 In short, the fifth pillar is CRT’s doctrine of social change.